lemire/EWAHBoolArray/README.md

 from [0,n) where n is small (e.g., n=64 or n=128).
 If you are able to uncompressed BitSet and it does not blow up your memory usage,  then compressed bitmaps are probably not useful to you.
 In fact, if you do not need compression, then a BitSet offers remarkable speed.
-One of the downsides of a compressed bitmap like those provided by JavaEWAH is slower random access: checking whether a bit is set to true in a compressed bitmap takes longer.
+One of the downsides of a compressed bitmap like those provided by EWAHBoolArray is slower random access: checking whether a bit is set to true in a compressed bitmap takes longer.